 Media and Outreach

 I have made a number of appearances on television and radio.
 I appeared as academic consultant for the making of the 1960s Doctor Who: The Romans, released on DVD in 2009.
 I was also Lead Consultant for a BBC4 series on religion in the city of Rome from paganism to Christianity (Rome: a History of the Eternal City), presented by Simon Sebag Montefiore and aired in December 2012; the episode in which I was interviewed can be viewed here.
 I was also a consultant and talking head for a BBC1 documentary titled 'Rome's Invisible City', presented by Alexander Armstrong and Michael Scott, which was aired in June 2015.
 I have also appeared on Radio 4's 'Front Row' and ABC's 'The Body Sphere', talking about colour in the ancient world.
+Most recently, I was interviewed by Jim Hawkins on Radio Shropshire talking about ancient smells (at 1.21:30 for about 10 minutes).

 I am also extensively involved in Outreach and Knowledge Transfer activities.
 I have been responsible for designing online Activities in Classical Studies for the national Young, Gifted and Talented programme.
 I was also Treasurer for the Nottingham Branch of the Classical Association from 2008 to 2012.